ferrous-systems/rust-exercises/exercise-book/src/async-chat/all_together.md

 ```

 1. Inside the `accept_loop`, we create the broker's channel and `task`.
+2. We need the connection_loop to accept a handle to the broker.
-2. Inside `connection_loop`, we need to split the `TcpStream`, to be able to share it with the `connection_writer_loop`.
+3. Inside `connection_loop`, we need to split the `TcpStream`, to be able to share it with the `connection_writer_loop`.
-3. On login, we notify the broker.
+4. On login, we notify the broker.
    Note that we `.unwrap` on send: broker should outlive all the clients and if that's not the case the broker probably panicked, so we can escalate the panic as well.
-4. Similarly, we forward parsed messages to the broker, assuming that it is alive.
+5. Similarly, we forward parsed messages to the broker, assuming that it is alive.